FolaisSK/CC201/labs/2_IntroKubernetes/instructions.md

 # Verify the environment and command line tools
 1. If a terminal is not already open, open a terminal window by using the menu in the editor: `Terminal > New Terminal`.
->> Note: Please skip this step if you are already seeing the terminal.
+>> Note: Please skip this step if the terminal already appears.

 <img src="images/env_cmd_1.png"/> <br>